Davidermellino/DiabetesPredictor/README.md

 # DiabetesPredictor

 A desktop application for analyzing and predicting diabetes using health data.
-The project is in its early stages and focuses on building the graphical interface and structuring the code.
+Features a modular architecture with machine learning models, preprocessing pipelines, and GUI views.

 ---